Hong Kong share capital structure and requirements

 A share is the interest of a shareholder in the company measured by a sum of money, for the purposes of liability in the first place, and of interest in the second, but also consisting of a series of mutual covenants entered into by all the shareholders in accordance with the laws.

 This definition is not too difficult to understand, but let’s try to break it down through an example to better explain the function of a share.
 Let’s say that AB Company Limited is set up.
-The company has the capital (cash and other assets) invested by the shareholders that receive shares for it.
+The company has the capital (i.e. cash and other assets that can be seen as non-cash consideration) invested by the shareholders that receive shares for it.

-A total of three shareholders, John, Mike, and Dean, each put in HK$10,000 as share capital.
+Let’s say for example a total of three shareholders, John, Mike, and Dean, each put in HKD 10,000 as share capital in a Hong Kong company to purchase as common stock.
 The common way to represent this distribution is that the company issues 10,000 ordinary shares valued at HK$1 to each of the three shareholders.

-The total share capital of the company stands at HK$30,000.
-Distribute that amount across all three shareholders at the value of HK$1 per share.
+The total share capital of the Hong Kong company stands at HKD 30,000.
+Distribute that amount across each shareholder at the nominal value of HKD 1 per share, which was the issue price they paid.
 John, Mike, and Dean now each own 10,000 ordinary shares each.

-Keep in mind that a share itself is an item of property.
-Therefore, it can be transferred by sale or gift.
+Keep in mind that a share itself is an item of property that you rightfully paid for.
+Therefore, the share and its value can be transferred by sale or gift.
+This is true for both ordinary and preference shares.

 What is shareholding?

-When a company is limited by shares, shareholding is the way of manifesting the legal power shareholders possess.
+When a company is limited by shares, shareholding is a way of manifesting the legal power shareholders possess.
+This is true everywhere in the world, and not just Hong Kong.

 This power varies in proportion to the shares which are being held respectively.
-Basically, when there is a system of joint ownership, the shareholders jointly own the company.
+Basically, when there is a system of joint ownership in companies, the shareholders jointly own the company.

-If a certain party owns 50% or more of shares, this party has the power to amend the articles of association and the firm’s name.
-Also, this party can reduce the share capital or even allow the firm to buy its own shares from other shareholders.
-It can even shut down the business.
+If a certain party owns 50% or more of shares (which is the minimum share capital required to have deciding power within the company), this party has the power to amend the Article of Association and the firm’s name.
+Also, this party can reduce the company’s share capital or even allow the Hong Kong firm to buy its own shares from other shareholders.
+According to Hong Kong company law, it can even shut down the business.

-Logically, when a certain party owns 100% of shares, that party (sole shareholder) has complete power over the company regulation.
+Logically, when a certain party owns 100% of shares, that party (sole shareholder) has complete power over the company regulation for that particular Hong Kong business as they own the total amount of preferred shares.

 What is the share capital structure?